 This is referred to as a bipolar scale.
 The range of answers fall on either end of neutrality such as love and hate.

-Odd and even number of questions
+Odd and even number of options

 I mentioned earlier that Likert scale questions have 5-7 answer options.
 There can be an odd or even number of answers.
 Neither is inherently better than the other but it will affect the way respondents are able to answer your questions.